tg222eu/Webscraping/README.md

 Configure pycharms default browser: Press ctrl + alt + S, under Tools -> Web Browser and Preview, in Default Browser change it to "First listed" so chrome will be selected

-In File -> settings -> version control -> Github add your github account
+In File -> settings -> version control -> Github add your github account, then clone a repository